aviram8919/Weather-Scraper/README.md

 ## Setup
 To run this project make a new folder and download the index.php and background.jpg file and save it in new folder.
-Run the index.html file on your localhost and search the city name to know the weather condition of that city.
+Run the index.php file on your localhost and search the city name to know the weather condition of that city.

 ## Inspiration
 This project is inspired by complete web development tutorial by Udemy.